orstavik/cms/README.md

 # cms

-A simple cms based on customAttributes and cloudflare
+A simple cms based on customAttributes and cloudflare.